wp-plugins/email-users/readme.txt

 * Added Search to User Settings page.
 * Replaced First/Last Names on User Settings page with Display Name - needed to eliminate complex query.
 * Replaced complex SQL query with proper call to get_users() for User Settings page, facilitated fixing several bugs on User Settings page.
+* Fixed bug which preventing showing all posts and/or pages in Notify dropdown.
+* Added translation for value of Role when used in select boxes.

 = Version 4.5.2
 * Added Dashboard Widget to report number of users who accept each type of email and default settings.